 However, to date, involvement of clinical trial sites in the UK outside the main centres at Newcastle and London has been limited, especially in industry-funded studies.
 Nationally, there are thus two current strategic imperatives:

-- Accelerate the pre-clinical discovery, development and translation of improved, 2nd generation experimental therapies for DMD and other NMDs;
+- Accelerate the pre-clinical discovery, development and translation of improved, 2nd generation experimental therapies for NMDs;

 - Increase dramatically UK clinical trial capacity.

 The MDUK Oxford Neuromuscular Centre was established to address these objectives.
 An investment of £1 million from the charity, and a significant investment from the university, is going towards new resources, including start-up seed funding for research costs and a number of new staff posts.
 This will boost translational research and capacity for clinical trials in Oxford.

 The Centre is housed by the University of Oxford’s Department of Paediatrics and spans across multiple departments including the Department of Paediatrics, the Nuffield Department of Clinical Neurosciences, the Department of Physiology, Anatomy and Genetics, the Nuffield Department of Women's & Reproductive Health, the Department of Chemistry, the Oxford University Hospitals Children's and Adolescent Services and the Oxford University Hospitals Neurology Services.

 The Centre is governed by a steering group of researchers all based at the University of Oxford: Professor Matthew J.A.
 Wood; Professor Dame Kay E. Davies; Professor Georg A. Holländer; Professor Laurent Servais and Professor Kevin Talbot.